zenika-open-source/FAQ/README.md

 # FAQ Zenika

-Internal Knowledge Database for Zenika members - https://faq.zenika.com
+Internal Knowledge Database for your organization - https://demo.faq.zenika.com

 ## What is FAQ?

-**FAQ** is an **internal knowledge database** for Zenika members.
-It aims to be the **"single source of truth"** for most of Zenika-oriented information: _"How does the variable part of the salary work?"_, _"Can the client ask me to stay late at work?"_, ...
+**FAQ** is an **internal knowledge database** for your organization's members.
+It aims to be the **"single source of truth"** for most of your company-oriented information: _"How does the variable part of the salary work?"_, _"Can the client ask me to stay late at work?"_, ...

 ## Philosophy

 - **Single source of truth:** Regrouping useful information
 - **Intuitive:** Not only developer-oriented
-- **Integrated:** Works well with the Zenika tool suite
+- **Integrated:** Works well with your existing tool suite
 - **Internationalized:** Open to the world

 ## Architecture